 The next morning, head for the Chambord tourist information office located at the corner of routes 155 and 169.
-We stop there to get advice on the unusual places to discover in the area.
+Stop there to get advice on the unique places to discover in the area.
 To find out more about where to buy local products and to find the best trio of the region: gourgaine soup, tourtière and blueberry pie.
-Armed with information, you are now ready to leave for the adventure.
+Armed with information, you are now ready to leave continue your adventure.

-After about thirty minutes on Highway 169 heading west, you will arrive at Mashteuiatsh, the only Ilnu community in Lac-Saint-Jean.
+After about thirty minutes on Highway 169 heading west, you will arrive in Mashteuiatsh, the only Ilnu community in Lac-Saint-Jean.
 Take the time to learn more about their history and experience their culture.

 Tip from the guide: Follow the new interactive terminals accompanied by the Historical Discovery Podcast to learn more about their history.
 And take the opportunity to say hello to Philippe (#suivezlephil)!

 Continue your discoveries at the Musée amérindien de Mashteuiatsh.
 The visit lasts an average of 3 hours and includes a permanent exhibition and three temporary exhibitions.
 In the permanent exhibition, you will be invited to follow Kukum (grandmother) and Mushum (grandfather) to learn more about the way of life of the Pekuakamiulnuatsh through the seasons.
-The Nutshimitsh (In the Forest) outdoor trail is also an experience to be had during your visit to the museum.
+The Nutshimitsh (In the Forest) outdoor trail is also something to experience during your visit.
 To add to the fun, you can take part in an archaeological excavation activity that will please both children and adults.

-To end your visit in style before dinner, why not take the time to explore the museum's artisanal boutique?
-Aboriginal literature, handicrafts made by community artists and local products to satisfy the most demanding gourmets.
+End your visit in style before dinner and take the time to explore the museum's artisanal boutique.
+Aboriginal literature, handicrafts made by community artists and local products will satisfy your craving for something authentic.

 On your bikes